Smartling/ios-lqa-sdk/README.md

 ## Manually

 You can upload your project's `.strings` files manually into the Smartling dashboard to make your strings available for your translators.
-You can then use Apple's `genstrings` command line tool to extract all strings from your code into a Localizable.strings file.
+You may use Apple's `genstrings` command line tool to extract all strings from your code into a Localizable.strings file.
 For localized strings included in Interface Builder files, you can use the `ibtool` command line tool to do so.

 ## Automatically